lucabnf/lucabnf.github.io/index.md

 ## About me
 <img class="profile-picture" src="myself.JPG">

-I am a MSc student at **Politecnico di Torino** in Data Science and Engineering.
-Currently, I am in Zurich as a visiting student for my Master's thesis at the Integrated Systems Laboratory of **ETH**, working on self-supervised machine learning techniques for seizure prediction on EEG data.
+I have recently graduated at in Data Science and Engineering **Politecnico di Torino**, after a 6-months stay in Zurich as a visiting student for my Master's thesis at the Integrated Systems Laboratory of **ETH**, working on self-supervised machine learning techniques for seizure prediction on EEG data.

 If you are interested in some of the past (public) projects, have a look at my [github](https://github.com/lucabnf) page.